 29.02.12.
 Rubberneckers staring E into red zone, Hereford St, nr Restart Cashel Mall.
 Most bldgs in the pic were demolished

-Corner Hereford St / Oxford Tce, I looked at an orange, Hi Vis vested workman abseiling down the new Council bldg, opposite Central Police.
+Cnr Hereford St / Oxford Tce, I looked at an orange, Hi Vis vested workman abseiling down the new Council bldg, opp Central Police.
 Four cop cars were parked & several cops hovered on Cambridge Tce near Gloucester St, as the Australian Governor General was visiting Christchurch.

 29.02.12.
 Cambridge Tce view, abseiler, quake damaged, new Council bldg

 Despite being pre quakes anachronisms, Christchurch Town Crier & The Wizard were useless post quakes, as their CBD ranting grounds were red zone, cordoned by CERA & NZDF soldiers.
 The Wizard had vanished to his Timaru house & vowed never to return to Christchurch.
-(That proved to be false.
-Months later The Wizard was ranting again in Christchurch, paid by Council of course).
+(False: Months later, The Wizard was ranting again in Christchurch, paid by Council of course).

 29.02.12.
 Cambridge Tce view, Avon River, red zone, Gloucester St Bridge & Oxford Tce